apache/lucenenet/websites/site/quick-start/tutorial.md

 ### Create a Directory for the Project
 Create a directory where you would like this project to live on your hard drive and call that directory `lucene-example1`.
 In my case that will be ` C:\Users\Ron\source\repos\lucene-example1` but you can chose any location you like.
 Then make that directory the current directory in PowerShell.

-In my case, since I’m on Windows, I’ll create the directory using the GUI and use the `cd` command in PowerShell to change directory to the one I created.
+In my case, since I'm on Windows, I'll create the directory using the GUI and use the `cd` command in PowerShell to change directory to the one I created.
 So the exact PowerShell command I used was  `cd C:\Users\Ron\source\repos\lucene-example1` but you will need to modify that command to specify the directory you created.

 <img src='https://lucenenet.apache.org/images/quick-start/tutorial/power-shell02.png'>